pgaudit/pgaudit/analyze/README.md

 logging_collector = on
 log_connections = on
 ```
-The log files must end with .csv and follow a naming convention that ensures files will sort alphabetically with respect to creation time.
-Log location is customizable with calling pgaudit_analyze
+The log files must end with `.csv` and follow a naming convention that ensures files will sort alphabetically with respect to creation time.
+Log location is customizable when calling `pgaudit_analyze`.

 * Install `pgaudit_analyze`: